EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-Before running the script make sure to load the `powershell` extension in `meterpreter` and enter it to successfully enumerate the box.
+Before running the script make sure to load the `powershell` extension in `meterpreter` and initialize it to successfully enumerate the box.

 ```
 meterpreter > load powershell